 Article References and Resources

-Embracing Diversity in the Classroom
+Embracing Classroom Diversity

 In my early days as a classroom teacher, I would often interrupt conflict between students with a simple refrain like, “You don’t have to like them but you’re going to need to tolerate them.”
 This no-nonsense message often resonated with my 5th and 6th graders, and it helped me maintain peace in the classroom.
 I said this because I wanted to create a safe, orderly classroom environment where all students could learn and achieve academic success, however, I’ve come to believe that we must aspire for more nuanced understandings that move beyond tolerance.
 In the words of our CEO Jane Clementi, “schools must not merely “tolerate” children who identify as LGBTQ+ but embrace them.”
 This need to embrace diversity extends to any difference including race/ethnicity, ability, nationality, or religion.
 Together, adults and teachers need to push young people toward a deeper understanding of differences.